After-Shock/Cloudbox-wiki/Configuring-Settings.md

     ![](http://i.imgur.com/qGnqJ1n.png)

 - `user`: User account for Cloudbox (will be created if it doesn't exist already).
 Default is `seed`.
 - `passwd`: Password for user account (only needed if user account is being created).
+Alphanumeric characters only.
 - `domain`: _Your_ domain name.
 To be used to access your Cloudbox server.
 If you don't have one, see [[Prerequisites|Prerequisites#2-domain-name]].
 - `email`: _Your_ e-mail address.
 This is used to get SSL certificates.
   - Note: This requires a valid e-mail address or else the certificates will fail.